Zatttch/ghostdance/README.md

 ## What is Coming Next?
 (To Do)

-* I need to develop tag context
-* I need to develop author context
-* I need to develop social links
+* It is needed to develop the links partial, but I am not going to for now as I don't use it.

-Apart of these things, and also to supply more decoration for asciidoc elements, the template is ready to use.
+* It is needed to supply more decoration for asciidoc elements, the template is ready to use.

 ## License